 There are immense benefits to physical movement1, like improved cardiovascular health, bone density, and mental well-being, to name a few.
-The best treadmills offer a solution when we need to move and can’t get outside.
-You may even find that you prefer your treadmill over being out on the road or trail.
+The best treadmills offer a solution when we need to move and can’t get outside, and you may even find that you prefer your treadmill over being out on the road or trail.

-There are plenty of treadmill benefits regardless of your fitness level.
-Whether it’s a 20-minute walk in the morning to get you up and moving, a run inside on a rainy day, or an intense HIIT treadmill workout to burn some fat, you can improve fitness and quality of life with a treadmill.
+As you can see, there are plenty of treadmill benefits, regardless of your fitness level.
+Whether it’s a 20-minute walk to get you up and moving in the morning, a run inside on a rainy day, or an intense HIIT treadmill workout to burn some fat, you can improve your overall fitness and quality of life with a treadmill.

 Treadmill Types

-There are various types of treadmills on the market today.
+In today’s day and age, there are various types of treadmills on the market.
 Here’s a quick breakdown of the main categories:

 Motorized Treadmills

-Motorized treadmills, which are the type of treadmill you often see in commercial gyms, are exactly what they sound like: An electricity-powered motor powers the belt and controls your speed and incline settings.
+Motorized treadmills, which are the type of treadmill you often see in commercial gyms, are exactly what they sound like: An electric motor powers the belt and controls your speed and incline settings.
 This allows the treadmill to work at a set speed that forces us, the users, to maintain specific paces.
-These features also open the door for the treadmill to have preset workouts, which can eliminate the need for special programming or writing your own workouts.
+These features also open the door for the treadmill to have preset workouts, which can eliminate the need for special programming or writing your own training splits.

 On the other hand, the major drawback of motorized machines is the change in running mechanics.

-For the most part, unless you’re looking at cheaper treadmills, motorized pieces also tend to come with all the fancy treadmill features you may have seen, such as touchscreen displays, preset treadmill workouts, water bottle holders, and tablet holders.
+For the most part—unless you’re looking at cheaper treadmills—motorized treadmills also tend to come with all the fancy features you may have seen, such as touchscreen displays, preset treadmill workouts, water bottle holders, and tablet holders.

 Hybrid Treadmills